 It may be that those with normal thyroid functioning will do OK eating soy foods, Dr. Tonstad says, "but in those who are borderline, it may take them above the threshold to give them hypothyroidism."
-The thyroid gland is crucial to regulate metabolism and other bodily functions.
+The thyroid gland is crucial to regulating metabolism and other bodily functions.

 The study is published in the June 2016 issue of Public Health Nutrition.
 The Soy Nutrition Institute partially funded the work but had no role in the report.
 One coauthor, Mark Messina, is executive director of the Institute.